-Finding a good parameter ${\bf w}$ manually is difficult.
-We expect that a program analysis based on our approach uses more than 30 features, so its parameter ${\bf w}$ lives in \mathbb{R}^n for some $n\geq 30$.
+Manually finding a good parameter w is difficult.
+We expect that a program analysis based on our approach uses more than 30 features, so its parameter w lives in \mathbb{R}^n for some $n \ge 30$.
 This is a huge search space.
-It is unrealistic to ask a human to acquire intuition on this space and come up with a right ${\bf w}$ that leads to a suitable adaptation strategy for most programs in practice.
-1
+It is unrealistic to ask a human to acquire intuition on this space and come up with a right w that leads to a suitable adaptation strategy for most programs in practice.1

-The learning part of our approach aims at finding a good w automatically.
-It takes a codebase consisting of typical programs, and searches for a parameter w that instantiates an adaptation strategy appropriately for programs in the codebase: with this instantiation, a program analysis can prove a large number of queries in these programs.
+The learning part of our approach aims at automatically finding a good \mathbf{w} .
+It takes a codebase consisting of typical programs, and searches for a parameter \mathbf{w} that instantiates an adaptation strategy appropriately for programs in the codebase: with this instantiation, a program analysis can prove a large number of queries in these programs.